Signal Integrity and Why is it Important?

 We have all experienced instances where cables cause visible interference on a screen, or audible noise is heard via an amplified system.

-These are macro examples of how a cable can create signal integrity issues for another piece of equipment.
+These are macro examples of how a cable can create SI issues for another piece of equipment.
 PCB designs are miniature versions of this, where a switching regulator can interfere with the DSP, or the ground noise from a CPU can travel through the ground plane and cause havoc with the analog signal processing.
 Whilst those are obvious examples, as speeds involved increase, we need to design the PCB with SI in mind.

 Figure 1: Noise can travel through the ground plane causing interference with sensitive components